 The Album Era persisted until the 2000s, where the capabilities of the Internet led to the appearance of music download and streaming services, which would spark a resurgence in the public’s interest in singles.
 Today, while the Album Era is technically over, the idea of using the album format as in that period still persists.
-By mainly reviewing albums, the intent is not to present it as the best format of music expression (as some would accuse “rockists” — people who uphold rock music as inherently superior to other genres of recorded music such as pop, hip hop, or dance music — of doing); the fact of the matter is, however, that a large part of the canon of recorded music, from the 1950s to this very day, revolves around that format, whether in jazz, pop, rock, hip hop, electronic music, or other genres that appeared since then.
-Since this period of music is the one I’m most familiar with as a listener and critic, it seems obvious in hindsight that I would primarily review studio albums.
+By mainly reviewing albums, the intent is not to present it as the best format of music expression (as some would accuse “rockists” — people who uphold rock music as inherently superior to other genres of recorded music such as pop, hip hop, or dance music — of doing, as much of rock’s history centers around this format); the fact of the matter is, however, that a large part of the canon of recorded music, from the 1950s to this very day, revolves around that format, whether in jazz, pop, rock, hip hop, electronic music, or other genres that have appeared since then.
+Thus, since this period of music is the one I’m most familiar with as a listener and critic, I primarily review studio albums.

 That being said, I am not against reviewing music under other formats.
 The thing is that these other formats present hurdles that make their critical appreciation more difficult, whether for the reviewer (read: me) or for a potential newcomer to an artist’s work.
 I will go over these multiple formats individually: